A white mountain goat stands on a rock outcropping in South Dakota

 The variety of landscapes and ecosystems in South Dakota makes for a pretty amazing amount of wildlife viewing opportunities.
 Your chances to spot buffalo and bighorn sheep are best in the Black Hills, especially around Custer State Park or on the Wildlife Loop, but there are opportunities to spot antelope, deer, a variety of birds and more across the state.
-Read on for what you can see — and where you can see them — in the open plains and stunning hills of South Dakota.
-For a fun & engaging online wildlife lesson for kids, click here.
+Read on for what you can see — and where you can see them — in the open plains and stunning hills of Western South Dakota.

 Elk, Antelope & Deer